jasonqiangguo/Quant3_Lab/README.md

-## Quantitative Analysis 3 for Political Science, PhD-level methods core course at NYU##
+## Quantitative Analysis 3 for Political Science, PhD-level course at NYU##

 This repository contains a selection of recitation materials prepared by Jason Guo for the PhD-level quantitative methods course "Quantitative Analysis 3 for Political Science" at N.Y.U., taught by [Prof. Nathaniel Beck](http://politics.as.nyu.edu/object/nathanielbeck) in the Fall of 2016 at New York University.